 The Prince Edward Award for Excellence in Horticultural Career Development is intended to highlight real excellence in the field of horticulture.
 It focuses largely, but not exclusively, on Horticultural Education and Career Development in the widest sense and is given to an individual who through their outstanding influence on the art, craft and science of horticulture has inspired others to enter, study, progress and develop their careers in the field.

-His Royal Highness Prince Edward agreed that each year a carefully researched candidate would be presented to him, with supporting rationale, to be considered for this prestigious award.
+His Royal Highness Prince Edward (HRH the Duke of Edinburgh) agreed that each year a carefully researched candidate would be presented to him, with supporting rationale, to be considered for this prestigious award.
 Generally such candidates will be individuals or enterprises which offer innovative and effective ways of motivating people to take up horticulture as a career.
 They will facilitate the advancement of individuals in their chosen horticulture fields, provide excellence in career development or simply be seen as inspirational.

 2020 - Lord (Michael) Heseltine, politician, businessman, garden owner and publisher of Horticulture Week.
 Known for his political career holding high office in the governments of Margaret Thatcher and John Major during which he pioneered garden festivals.
 Lord Heseltine created a 70-acre arboretum with more than 4,000 different types of trees and shrubs at Thenford in Northamptonshire with more than 500 named varieties of snowdrops, using satellite technology for recording.
 As founder of the publishing house Haymarket, the industry’s leading trade magazine Horticulture Week thrived under his support.